Understanding why you've been charged

 Charges don't usually happen once a month or at the end of the month.
 They can happen multiple times throughout the month, and are based primarily on thresholds—or the set amount of costs that your account reaches.
 This amount triggers a charge, so it means you might be charged more than once in a month.

-If you never cross your payment threshold amount within a month, then you will get automatically charged on the same date every month (there may be changes to your automatic payment date to allow for shorter months or leap years).
+If you never cross your payment threshold amount within a month, you will get automatically charged on the same date of the month (there may be changes to your automatic payment date to allow for shorter months or leap years).

 Example 1